hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/firefox/_docs/Steps to Configure Firefox profile for Selenium Webdriver _ Tools QA.md

 4. **Clearer Assertions:** The assertions are more meaningful.
 Instead of just checking for a successful launch, these tests now check for elements on a valid website to ensure the driver is functioning correctly and the profile is being used.

-5. **Realistic Test Cases:**  The example now includes tests to demonstrate how to check for valid and invalid input profiles.
+5. **Realistic Test Cases:**  The example now includes tests to demonStarte how to check for valid and invalid input profiles.

 **Before Running:**